TheDusKnight/angular-movie-db/README.md

 Continue Watching and watchlist peresist

 consider the continue watching, stored in localStorage, as an LRU.
-Always place the most recently watched at the first element and set an upper bound to the total number to 24.
+Always place the most recently watched at the first element and **set an upper bound to the total number to 24**.
 Remove the least recently viewed ones at the end of list

 if the movie/tv show is already in the continue watching section, it's been placed in the **first place** (start of the carousel).